CC-BY-SA, Edzer Pebesma 2015.

 These models can then be used for spatiotemporal kriging; the

-examples and demo scripts using the function krigeST
+examples and demo scripts using the function krigeST found there.

 we'll analyse the events from the foot-and-mouth (fmd) disease data that come with the stpp package: